Homepage for client programming to Microsoft SQL Server

 - Use .NET Core (C#) to query an Azure SQL database.

-- Other Azure SQL Database that are nearby the preceding article in the table of contents, about other languages.
+- Other Azure SQL Database articles that are nearby the preceding article in the table of contents, about other languages.
 For instance, see Use PHP to query an Azure SQL database.

 Our Build-an-app webpages present code examples, along with configuration information, in an alternative format.
 For more information, see later in this article the section labeled Build-an-app website.